Evgeni-Georgiev/Stock-availability-management-system/README.md

-# Stock Availability Management System - Trainee Project
+# Stock Availability Management System

-A trainee project that aims to create a backend application to manage stock availability of a retail chain.
+Develop a server application for the management of stock availability of a retail chain.

 Entity Relationship diagram: